JensJoschi/plant_model_ibm/README.md

+# Note
+This repository is mirrored from gitlab (https://gitlab.com/JensJoschinski/plant-model-ibm) and only serves as backup/reference.
+CI pipelines, Issues and markdown may not work as intended.

 # Version

 This readme concerns model version 1.1.2.
 Please make sure the documentation matches the version you would like to use.